mist64/cbmbus_doc/3 Commodore DOS.md

 | Partitions       | no   | no   | no        | no      | yes       | yes      |
 | Subdirectories   | no   | no   | no        | no      | yes       | yes      |

+Commodore drives up to the 1581 will be called "first-generation" further on.

 ## Concepts

 Commodore DOS calls a device (with its own primary address) connected to the bus a **unit**.